umd-cmsc330/cmsc330spring22/project5/README.md

 For this project you are allowed to use the library functions found in `std`, including `Vec`, `String`, `collections::HashMap`, and `Box`.

-However, you may **NOT** use `collections::BinaryHeap` for your implementation.
-You must create your own.

 Also, you may not use any external crates for your implementation.

 ### Introduction